carpentries-incubator/geospatial-python/learners/setup.md

 ### Testing the installation

 In order to follow the lesson, you should launch JupyterLab.
 Let's try it now to make sure everything is set up correctly.
-You can run the following command in your terminal from the `geospatial-python` directory:
+You should run the following command in your terminal from the `geospatial-python` directory:

 ```
 uv run jupyter lab